russomaa/russomaa.github.io/index.md

 permalink: /
 ---

-I am an enthusiastic and dedicated professional with an eclectic background and skill-set.
-My  research interests are focused on the identification of practices that can strength civic engagement and inform evidence-based policies around AI development, deployment, and dismantlement.
+I am an enthusiastic and dedicated professional with an eclectic background and skill set.
+My research interests are focused on the identification of practices that can strengthen civic engagement and inform evidence-based policies on the development, deployment, and dismantlement of AI systems.

 My doctoral research focused on the use of semantic data models to document bias in data-driven systems with a multidisciplinary perspective enriched by my experience as a fellow in the Marie Skłodowska-Curie Actions Innovative Training Networks: [NoBIAS](https://nobias-project.eu/).

-Additionally, I hold a M.Sc. in Data Science and a B.Sc. in Accounting and Finance from the University of Valencia (Spain), and more than five years of working experience in the public and private sectors in project management, accounting, and cost management.
+Additionally, I hold an M.Sc. in Data Science and a B.Sc. in Accounting and Finance from the University of Valencia (Spain) and more than five years of working experience in the public and private sectors in project management, accounting, and cost management.

 ## Education